-FOREVER FUND

-PARTNER PROGRAMS

-To ensure the connection between the event and the League, the text "Junior League of Lafayette" should be present in conjunction with the program graphic.
+PARTNER PROGRAMS To ensure the connection between the event and the League, the text "Junior League of Lafayette" wordmark logo should be present in conjunction with the program graphic.
 If this is not possible due to the product or substrate, an exception may be made, on a case by case basis (i.e., budget restrictions, space availability, technical reasons, etc.).

-DESIGN ELEMENTS

-SHOWING THE SPIRIT OF THE LEAGUE.
+Note: All Junior League of Lafayette branding graphics use JL Red (PMS 187) except Tinsel & Treasures.
+DESIGN ELEMENTS SHOWING THE SPIRIT OF THE LEAGUE.